Japanese Encephalitis Outbreaks

 Japanese Encephalitis in India

-The first evidence of the JE virus's presence in India dates back to 1952, when the first case was reported and continues to pose a significant public health problem in 2024.
-India's National Center for Vector Borne Diseases Control (NCVBDC) confirmed that adult JE vaccinations started in 42 districts of three states with high JE incidence: Assam (9 districts), Uttar Pradesh (7 districts), and West Bengal (26 districts).
+In 2023, 1,320 JE cases were reported, and 1,271 in 2022.
+India's National Center for Vector Borne Diseases Control (NCVBDC) confirmed in 2023 that adult JE vaccinations started in 42 districts of three states with high JE incidence: Assam (9 districts), Uttar Pradesh (7 districts), and West Bengal (26 districts).
 In September 2024, media reported a child in Jabalpur reportedly died due to JE infection.

 Japanese Encephalitis in Indonesia